fisma-ready/github/README.md

 If you haven't created a GitHub account yet, do so with your government email, which will assist with [records retention](http://ben.balter.com/open-source-for-government/#records).

 If you already have a GitHub account, simply [add your goverment email to your existing account](https://help.github.com/articles/adding-an-email-address-to-your-github-account/).
 Do not create a new account.
 You can also set up custom email routing through the [Notifications Center](https://github.com/settings/notifications).
-Make sure your commits are [signed with your government email address](https://help.github.com/articles/setting-your-email-in-git).
+Make sure your commits are [associated with your government email address](https://help.github.com/articles/setting-your-email-in-git).

-Note that signing commits with an email address is different from [setting notifications to go to one or another email address](https://help.github.com/articles/configuring-notification-emails-for-organizations/).
+Note that associating commits with an email address is different from [setting notifications to go to one or another email address](https://help.github.com/articles/configuring-notification-emails-for-organizations/).
 You also have to change the official commit email address attached to each repo.

 If you’re using your work computer for personal projects on GitHub and want your personal email tied to those commits, you can set your GSA email as part of the global `.gitconfig`, then [override on a repository level](http://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) with your personal email.
 If you have both emails [in your GitHub settings](https://github.com/settings/emails), though, they will both be tied to your GitHub account.